Close search results

 Content Rating

-Rated PEGI 12 with infrequent mild swearing.
+Rated PEGI 12 for infrequent mild swearing.
 The director’s commentary features the phrase ‘holy *!@?*!’
 The narrator makes several references to taking large amounts of painkillers, with phrases like ‘I swallow fistfuls of diazepam and paracetamol to stay conscious’.

 CostsCosts

-Dear Esther usually costs £7.99.
+Dear Esther usually costs £1.19 to £7.99.

 Dear Esther: Landmark Edition